-Students will attend Harrogate College one day a week but will be expected to conduct a significant amount of independent self-driven learning outside of this time.
+Students will attend Quarry Hill two days a week (Full Time), one day a week (Part TIme) and Harrogate College students will attend one day a week but will be expected to conduct a significant amount of independent self-driven learning outside of this time.
 Almost all teaching will be practice based workshops or CAD workshops and much of this time will be used to demonstrate and practice the use of equipment and standard techniques of relevance to the topics under discussion.
 Students will also have supervised practical time in which they will be expected to conduct their own research.